particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Only use letters, numbers, underscores and dashes in variable names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.

+Variables can only be read using the Particle API, or tools that use the API, like the console, CLI, and mobile apps.
+It's not possible to directly read a variable from another device, even on the same account.
+Publish and subscribe can be used if you need device-to-device communication.

+For non-product devices, only the account that has claimed the device can read variable values from it.

+For product devices, if the device is claimed, the device owner's account can read variable values from it.
+Additionally, the product owner can read variable values whether the device is claimed or not.

 When using the default [`AUTOMATIC`](#automatic-mode) system mode, the cloud variables must be registered in the `setup()` function.
 The information about registered variables will be sent to the cloud when the `setup()` function has finished its execution.
 In the [`SEMI_AUTOMATIC`](#semi-automatic-mode) and [`MANUAL`](#manual-mode) system modes, the variables must be registered before [`Particle.connect()`](#particle-connect-) is called.

 _Before 1.5.0:_ Variable and function registrations are only sent up once, about 30 seconds after connecting to the cloud.
 When using the [`AUTOMATIC`](#automatic-mode) system mode, make sure you register your cloud variables as early as possible in the `setup()` function, before you do any lengthy operations, delays, or things like waiting for a key press.
 Calling `Particle.variable()` after the registration information has been sent does not re-send the request and the variable will not work.